Nii797/Praxis/README.md

-# learn abaout aritmatika in Node.js
+# learn about aritmatika in Node.js